akashgrana25/Peer-Reviewer-Application/README.md

 ## Approach

-> This problem is implemented using object oriented paradigm graph data structure.
-Graphs allow you to store information about the relationship between the different components (here the users).
+> This problem is an example of mamy to many relationship.
+It can be best implemented using graph data structure.
+Graphs allow you to store information about the relationship between the different components (here Users).
 Graphs help to store information in a way that help implement algorithms and makes problem solving easier.
-This approach was chosen as it was easier to visualize the problem and implement it.
-It has been tested with several input conditions.
-Alternative approach that can be implemented is using a HashMap where in the time comlexity remains the same but space complexity can be optimized
+In this approach graph is represented using a dictionary and is built using array notation.

 ### Tech